“YOU ‘FINANCE’ everything you buy. You either pay interest to someone else or you give up interest you could have earned.”

 And here’s where it gets really interesting:

-Just as the example above with real estate, consider how the growth of your cash value may be greater than the cost of your loan.
+Just as the example above with real estate, consider how the growth of your cash value may be greater than the cost of your life insurance policy loan.

 What does this mean for you?
 Just like a house can be “free” after 30 years because the appreciation exceeded the costs, so in a whole life policy, the costs of car purchases or even college educations are eventually typically exceeded by the growth of the cash value over time.